carterscottm/LNP-Build-Script/README.md

 ***
 ## Linux LNP Changelog
 ### Release notes for 0.43.05-r06

+A bug was found (Thanks [Bulwersator](http://www.bay12forums.com/smf/index.php?topic=163211.msg7507158#msg7507158)!) with the version of Dwarf Therapist I was distributing with the LNP that caused it to crash when a squad is present.
+I replaced it with Hello71's fork built with Qt5.5.1.

 ##### Major changes over previous revision:
 * Updated Armok Vision to v0.17.0
+* Updated Legends Browser to v1.13

 ##### Minor changes over previous revision:
+* Reduced default visitor cap from 100 down to 50 to reduce possible FPS death
 * Temporarily including baseline files (PyLNP baseline downloader bugged for the moment)
 * Replaced deprecated `realpath` with `readlink -f` in a the wrapper scripts for DF Announcement filter, Dwarf Therapist, and Legends Browser
 * Removed error-causing comma from PyLNP.user (Thanks [@Tymewalk](https://www.reddit.com/user/Tymewalk))
+* Replaced Dan Fritz's fork of Dwarf Therapist with Hello71's fork

 ##### Utilities included:
 * PyLNP 0.12b
 * DF 0.43.05
 * DFHack 0.43.05-r1
-* Dwarf Therapist 37.0.0 (DanFritz's fork built with Qt 4.8.7)
+* Dwarf Therapist 37.0.0 (Hello71's fork built with Qt 5.5.1)
 * TWBT 5.84
 * Soundsense r2016-1
 * SoundCenSe GTK 1.4.2
 * Armok Vision 0.17.0
-* Legends Browser 1.12.2
+* Legends Browser 1.13

 ***
 ### Release notes for 0.43.05-r05 (July 3, 2017)